WeTune/WeTune-code/README.md

 These scripts pick the optimized queries and profile them using Sql Server database.

+**For database connection parameters in the scripts above and in file `common/src/main/java/wtune/common/datasource/DbSupport.java` , you can change them according to your evaluation environment.**

 `click-to-run/estimate-cost.sh` takes previously generated file `wtune_data/rewrite/result/1_query.tsv` as input and pick one rewritten query with the minimal cost by asking the database's cost model.
 The result will be stored in `wtune_data/rewrite/result/2_query.tsv` and used rules will be stored in